 - Proof of current health insurance

 *Tuition Refund Policy: A tuition refund, less a $100 administration fee will be issued if notice is received in writing one month before the first day of class.
-No re-fund of tuition if cancellation is requested after that time.
-Applicant must agree to refund policy terms.
+No refund of tuition if cancellation is requested after that time.
+Applicants must agree to refund policy terms.
 If you have questions, please submit via email to firstname.lastname@example.org

-- Phlebotomy requires patient contact with a risk of exposure to blood and potentially infectious body fluids, therefore appropriate immunization and documentation of proof of current immunizations is required.
+- Documentation of proof of current immunizations is required.
 To begin the program, a student’s medical/immunization information must be deemed compliant by Rutgers Student Health Services.

 - Hepatitis B– 3 doses of vaccine (at least one dose prior to any activities with any risk of exposure) or proof of immunity.
 Hepatitis B quantitative surface antibodies (1 month after last dose) – Required-vaccination serology, Hepatitis B Record